ayrna/orca/doc/orca-tutorial.md

 attr1 attr2 ... attrN label
 attr1 attr2 ... attrN label
 ```
 ORCA is intended to be used for ordinal regression problems, so the labels should be integer numbers: `1` for the first class in the ordinal scale, `2` for the second one, ..., `Q` for the last one, where `Q` is the number of classes of the problem.
+Please, take into account that all the attributes should be numeric, i.e. categorical variables needs to be transformed into several binary dummy variables before using ORCA.

 ### Data partitions for the experiments

 The datasets should be partitioned before applying the ORCA algorithms, i.e. ORCA needs all the pairs of training and test files for each dataset.
-These pairs of files would be used to train and measure generalization performance of each algorithm.
+This is because, in this way, we are sure all the methods will consider the same partitions, which is very important to obtain reliable unbiased estimation of the performance and be able to perform fair comparisons.
+The partitions would be used to train and measure generalization performance of each algorithm.

+For each dataset, ORCA will look for a subfolder called `matlab`, which will contain the training and test partitions.
+If the name of the dataset is `dataset`, the name of the files will be `train_dataset.X` for training partitions, and `test_dataset.X` for the test ones, where `X` is the number of partitions.
+This format has to be respected.

 For instance, for the `toy` dataset, we have the following folder and file arrangement to perform `30` times a stratified holdout validation:
 ```
 toy
 toy/matlab/